 - 1. All timber harvest activities must be compatible with the management guidelines of this section and with the management intent statements and land use designations identified in specific management units of this plan found in Chapter 3.
-Most of the management units of state land are designated Habitat, General Use, Minerals, Minerals/Habitat, Transportation Corridor, Public Recreation-Dispersed, or Settlement.
-Forest harvest/management may be an appropriate use within any of these designations, consistent with the management intent and management guidelines of specific management units.
-Forest harvest operations conducted on a management unit of state land6 intended for subdivision development by DNR can precede actual construction.
+Most of the management units of state land that are not part of a state park or a designated Habitat area are designated General Use, Public Recreation and Tourism-Dispersed, or Settlement.
+The management guidelines for the management units with the latter designations do not preclude forest harvest.
+Forest harvest may be an appropriate use, consistent with the management intent and management guidelines of specific management units.
+Forest harvest operations conducted on a management unit of state land intended for subdivision development by DNR can precede actual construction.
 However, these operations must be consistent with the subdivision plan for the management unit.
 Consultation with DMLW is required before commencing operations. - 2.
 All timber harvest operations will be conducted in accordance with the stipulations in the Forest Land Use Plan, the Alaska Forest Resources and Practices Act (AS 41.17 & 11 AAC 95), the Alaska Land Act (AS 38.05 & 11 AAC 71), and other pertinent state guidelines and laws.
 The Forest Practices Act provides statewide guidance and policy for managing forestry related activities.
 The specific layout and other site-specific requirements of a timber sale are addressed through a FLUP, which is prepared prior to any commercial timber harvest or sale (AS 38.05.112).